-Healthcare spending in the United States reached \$3.2 trillion in 2015.1 This has led to a heavy focus on improving the value of care and eliminating wastage.
+Healthcare spending in the U.S. reached \$3.2 trillion in 2015.
+This has led to a heavy focus on improving the value of care and eliminating wastage.
 Operating room (OR) expenses can be a significant driver of medical costs.
-The CDC estimates that hospital discharges with a principal procedure in the operating room were responsible for \$160 billion worth of national costs in 2014 while Birkmeyer et al estimated that up to 40% of healthcare expenditure may revolve around surgical treatment.^{1,2} Baseline charges are \$64-\$115 per minute of OR time at our tertiary care center.
-This estimate does not include charges for anesthesia, drugs, supplies, physician services or anesthesia administration.
-Several studies have evaluated the cost of scopes, re-sterilization, disposable materials, but the direct impact of operating room costs has not been previously assessed in this specialty.^{3-8} Childers et al recently found the mean cost of operating time for acute care hospitals in California in 2014, defined as a combination of direct cost, wages and supplies, to be approximately \$37/min.9 We sought to characterize and quantify OR delays during procedures for treatment of nephrolithiasis at our high-volume stone center with the aim to guide future efforts to increase efficiency and minimize such delays.
+The Centers for Disease Control estimates that hospital discharges with a principal procedure in the OR were responsible for \$160 billion worth of national costs in 2014, while Birkmeyer et al estimated that up to 40% of healthcare expenditure may revolve around surgical treatment.^{1,2} Baseline charges are \$64-115 per minute of OR time at our tertiary care center.
+This estimate does not include charges for anesthesia, drugs, supplies, physician services, or anesthesia administration.
+Several studies have evaluated the cost of scopes, re-sterilization, and disposable materials, but the direct impact of OR costs has not been previously assessed in this specialty.3-8 Childers et al recently found the mean cost of operating time for acute care hospitals in California in 2014, defined as a combination of direct cost, wages and supplies, to be approximately \$37/minute.9 We sought to characterize and quantify OR delays during procedures for treatment of nephrolithiasis at our high-volume stone center, with the aim to guide future efforts to increase efficiency and minimize such delays.